 that this effect of proxy contests is causal, we use within-firm variation in directors' exposure

 to proxy contests and exploit the predetermined schedule of staggered boards that only allows a fraction

 of directors to be nominated for election every year.
 We find that nominated directors relative to

 non-nominated ones lose 45% more seats on other boards.
 We discuss that this pattern can be expected

 if proxy contest mechanism imposes a significant career cost on incumbent directors.

-with Haliassos M, G Hardouvelis, and D Vayanos (2015).
+Author of Chapter 7, Financial Development and the Credit Cycle in Greece, with Haliassos M, G Hardouvelis, and D Vayanos (2015).
 Prepared for an MIT Press volume on reforms in

 Greece, edited by C Meghir, C Pissarides, D Vayanos and N Vettas.